GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | Quotient (aka. floor division) | `//`     | Outputs a quotient of division only, without a remainder.                                                                         |
 | Remainder                      | `%`      | Outputs a remainder of the division.                                                                                              |

-For easier readability of the arithmetic operation, you can place blank spaces between number and operator as it does not affect on its output.
+For easier readability of the arithmetic operation, you can place blank spaces between number and operator as it does not affect its output.

-Additional operations are available using built-in functions and methods exclusive to numeric data type.
-Most of the operation below requires an iterable object called *list* which will be introduced later.
+Additional operations are available from built-in functions and methods exclusive to a numeric data type.
+Most of the operations below require an iterable object called *list* which will be introduced later.

 | FUNCTION  | EXAMPLE             | DESCRIPTION                                                                    |
 |-----------|---------------------|--------------------------------------------------------------------------------|